uktrade/tamato/docs/source/adr/0016-abstractions-for-trade-policy-regimes.rst

           self.id: uuid.UUID = uuid.uuid4()

       def get_diffs(cls, data: Any, allow_exists: bool) -> Iterator[MeasureDiff]:
-          """Use this to generate a compehensive review of changes before implementing any of them!""" entities = self.transcoder().decode(data)
+          """Use this to generate a comprehensive review of changes before implementing any of them!""" entities = self.transcoder().decode(data)
           return chain(*(entity.get_diffs(allow_exists) for entity in entities))